metuan/ChessProblem/README.md

 - We can have a look at our result layouts.
 We can find among them similar ones.
 It is possible to rely on that fact.
 We can try to find 'base' set of 'winning' layouts and generate other layouts which based on them.
 I could implement function to find first winning set and then by combinations (Newton Symbol) try to generate other winning chess boards.

 - It is possible to use pure functional tail-recurisve functions to generate those winning layouts since we are using recursive backtracking.
 It would be much more time effective than my solution but it would take much more time for me to write it.

-### If You have any question about my solution - just write an e-mail and I will try to respond ASAP.